 Cost Per Person

-During this epic series of guided hikes, we promise you a week of camaraderie, learning, and world-class hiking that you will remember for the rest of your life.
-Join like-minded adventurers for a weeklong exploration of the ‘Crown of the Continent’ Ecosystem.
+July 30 – August 4, 2023: During this epic series of guided day hikes, we promise you 6 days of camaraderie, learning, and world-class hiking that you will remember for the rest of your life.
+Join like-minded adventurers for an exploration of the ‘Crown of the Continent’ Ecosystem.
 Venture out each day with outdoor education specialists to see and learn about cerulean lakes, meadows bursting with wildflowers, the iconic Going-to-the-Sun Road, and Glacier’s famous bears and goats.
-This trip is designed for those that want to see and learn as much as possible about Glacier over the course of a single week.
+This trip is designed for those that want to see and learn as much as possible about Glacier.

 Hike Overview Continued